eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 **Insert diagram**

-My experience of social logins has come from doing web development at a startup.
+My experience with social logins has come from doing web development at a startup.
 When a user logins in for the first time, say using Facebook, a new user is created on the database using the basic details fetched from Facebook.
 This user doesn't have a password and instead, logging in with Facebook is the only way of authentication.
 Like in most other development work, always embrace frameworks, for example [*python-social-auth*](http://python-social-auth-docs.readthedocs.io/en/latest/).

 I would have added a demo for Twitter login but [Twitter's API](https://dev.twitter.com/web/sign-in/implementing) requires OAuth authentication with every API request.
 This requires the use of the API secret key, which restricts the action from being purely client-side.
 Facebook and Google on the other hand, provide web login JavaScript <abbr title="Software Development Kits">SDKs</abbr> that can be perfomed only on the client.